 Women and girls with disabilities1 in Nigeria are discriminated against based on both their gender and disability in many aspects of their lives.
-Due to this intersectional discrimination, women with disabilities in Nigeria are subjected to harmful stereotypes that undermine their dignity and place barriers in front of their full inclusion in society.
-Additionally, women with disabilities in Nigeria are at heightened risk of sexual violence-including in conflict and post-conflict settings-and, because of their disabilities, they face barriers to access needed social support services and justice mechanisms following this violence.
-Furthermore, women with disabilities face specific forms of discrimination in health care settings, particularly when accessing sexual and reproductive health information and services, frequently finding that these services are unavailable, unaffordable, and/or inaccessible or that health care workers have particular prejudices against them, a situation that applies to all women in Nigeria but particularly affects women with disabilities.
+Due to this intersectional discrimination, women with disabilities in Nigeria are subjected to harmful stereotypes that undermine their dignity, place barriers in front of their full inclusion in society, heighten their risk of sexual violence, and decrease their access to sexual and reproductive health services.
+These issues affect women with disabilities in conflict and non-conflict areas of Nigeria, and although many of these issues impact all women in Nigeria, they disproportionately impact women with disabilities.

-As the Committee on the Elimination of Discrimination Against Women (CEDAW Committee) recognized in its General Recommendation No. 18 on disabled women, states parties should take special measures to ensure that the rights of women with disabilities are respected, protected, and fulfilled and should report on those measures to the Committee.2 Despite the barriers women with disabilities face in exercising their rights in Nigeria, its state report to the CEDAW Committee fails to contain any specific references to women with disabilities or any measures that Nigeria has taken to ensure their rights.3 This reporting gap reflects the broader exclusion of women with disabilities from Nigeria's state policies and programs designed to ensure human rights, including the rights of women and of persons with disabilities.
+As the Committee on the Elimination of Discrimination Against Women (CEDAW Committee) recognized in its General Recommendation No. 18 on disabled women, states parties should take special measures to ensure that the rights of women with disabilities are respected, protected, and fulfilled and should report on those measures to the Committee.2 Despite the barriers women with disabilities face in exercising their rights in Nigeria, its state report does not contain any references to women with disabilities nor to any measures that Nigeria has taken to ensure their rights.3 This gap reflects the broader exclusion of women with disabilities from Nigeria's policies and programs.

-This submission focuses on rights violations that disproportionately or uniquely affect women with disabilities in Nigeria, both in times of conflict and relative peace.
-It includes background information about women with disabilities in Nigeria, including the legal and policy background that affects their rights.
-The submission then details the rights violations women with disabilities experience in Nigeria, including violence against women with disabilities and violations in accessing health care that impact their rights to health, including sexual and reproductive health, and to start a family.
-Finally, this submission offers suggestions to the CEDAW Committee for questions it should ask Nigeria about women with disabilities as part of the list of issues process, as well as recommendations to give to Nigeria during its state review in 2017.
+This submission focuses on rights violations that disproportionately or uniquely affect women with disabilities throughout Nigeria.
+It includes legal and policy background information applicable to the rights of women with disabilities and details the rights violations they experience in Nigeria, including gender-based violence and violations of their sexual and reproductive rights.
+This submission concludes with suggestions to the CEDAW Committee for questions it should ask Nigeria during its review and recommendations to give to Nigeria as part of the Committee's concluding observations.